Peter Erskine (businessman)

 Peter Anthony Erskine (born 10 November 1951) is a businessman and a former Chief Executive of O2 (which he helped to create in 2001).

 Early life

 Erskine was born in south-west Essex.
 His father worked for Tate & Lyle.
-Erskine attended Bancroft's School in north-east London.
+Erskine attended Churchfields Junior School and later Bancroft's School in north-east London.
 He studied Psychology at the University of Liverpool, graduating in 1973.

 Career

 In 1990 he joined Unitel (now known as Allstream Inc.).